Poally/Poally/README.md

 👋 Hi, I’m Sadudee Poaliwat or you can call me Oak.
 I'm an QA Engineer for almost three years.
-Mostly, my work is 70% coding on automate tests and 30% on development thing.
+Mostly, my work is 70% coding on automate tests and 30% on development thing (which is internally and non-disclosure :( ).
-So this Github is created as my sandbox in purpose of learning new things.
+So this Github is created as my sandbox in purpose of learning new things in freetime.

 🚧 What am I learning
 - javascript in frontend thing